Pluto.jl

 Setting Up Julia Environments

-Julia environments allow you to manage packages and dependencies in an isolated manner.
-Using a custom JULIA_DEPOT_PATH simplifies environment setup and ensures consistent behavior across deployments.
+Defining a custom JULIA_DEPOT_PATH streamlines environment setup and promotes consistent behavior across different deployments.

 To create a custom Julia environment during a job, follow these steps: